-In 2013, Estonia’s net ODA amounted to USD 31 million, representing an increase of 22% in real terms over 2012.
-The ratio of ODA as a share of gross national income (GNI) also rose, from 0.11% to 0.13%.
-Multilateral ODA accounted for 66% of Estonia’s total ODA.
+In 2014, Estonia’s net ODA amounted to USD 38 million, representing an increase of 20% in real terms over 2013.
+The ratio of ODA as a share of GNI also rose, from 0.13% to 0.14%.
+Preliminary data show that ODA reached USD 33 million in 2015 (15% of GNI).

-Estonia provided its multilateral ODA primarily through the European Union (accounting for 72% of its multilateral ODA in 2012), as well as through the United Nations and the World Bank Group.
+Multilateral ODA accounted for 60% of Estonia’s total ODA in 2014, provided primarily through the European Union (accounting for 72% of its multilateral ODA in 2014), as well as through the World Bank, the United Nations and other multilateral organisations.

 Estonia, which joined the OECD in 2010, is an observer to the Development Assistance Committee (DAC).